256Mwilliams/password-gim/README.md

 # Password Generator

 ## Purpose
-This program is designed to generate a password randombly based off the criteria the user selects
+This program is designed to generate a password randomly based off the criteria the user selects

 ## Built With
 * HTML